aranzaortega/contact-book/README.md

 # Contact Book React Redux

-Javascript vanilla, React, Redux, React DOM, UUII, Bootstrap
+Javascript vanilla, React, Redux, React DOM, UUID, Bootstrap

 Add and Delete contacts from a contact book, name and number field with a random generated ID.